-5,000,000 shares(1) 15,012,188 shares(2)(3) We estimate that the net proceeds from this offering will be approximately \$66.1 million (after offering expenses and underwriting discounts).
+Class A Common Stock offered by us 4,000,000 shares(1) Class A Common Stock to be outstanding after this offering Use of proceeds 19,765,656 shares(2)(3) We estimate that the net proceeds from this offering will be approximately \$59.2 million (after offering expenses and underwriting discounts).
 We intend to invest 100% of the net proceeds of this offering to expand our portfolio of residential mortgage related securities issued primarily by Fannie Mae, Freddie Mac and Ginnie Mae.
-Until these assets can be identified and obtained, we may temporarily invest the balance of the proceeds of this offering in interest-bearing short-term investment grade securities or money market accounts consistent with our intention to qualify as a REIT, or we may hold cash.
-We estimate that the underwriting discounts and offering expenses will be approximately \$6.4 million.
+Until these assets can be identified and obtained, we may temporarily invest the balance of the proceeds of this offering in interest-bearing short-term investment grade securities or money market accounts consistent with our intention to maintain our qualification as a REIT, or we may hold cash.
+We estimate that the underwriting discounts and offering expenses will be approximately \$4.8 million.
 See "Use of Proceeds."
-This is our initial public offering.
-Our Class A Common Stock has been approved for listing on the New York Stock Exchange, subject to official notice of issuance, under the symbol "BMM."
-No public market currently exists for shares of our Class A Common Stock, and we can give no assurance that an active trading market for our shares will develop.
+Trading Our Class A Common Stock is traded on the New York Stock Exchange under the symbol "BMM."
+On December 1, 2004, the last reported sale price of our Class A Common Stock was \$16.00.

-(1) Excludes up to 750,000 shares of our Class A Common Stock that may be issued by us upon exercise of the underwriters' over-allotment option.

-- (2) Based on 10,012,188 shares outstanding on June 30, 2004 and excludes up to 750,000 shares of our Class A Common Stock that may be issued by us upon exercise of the underwriters' over-allotment option. - (3) This amount excludes up to 638,776 shares of our Class A Common Stock issuable upon conversion of our shares of Class B Common Stock and Class C Common Stock.
+- (1) Excludes up to 600,000 shares of our Class A Common Stock that may be issued by us upon exercise of the underwriters' over-allotment option. - (2) Based on 15,765,656 shares outstanding on September 30, 2004 and excludes up to 600,000 shares of our Class A Common Stock that may be issued by us upon exercise of the underwriters' over-allotment option. - (3) This amount excludes up to 638,776 shares of our Class A Common Stock issuable upon conversion of our shares of Class B Common Stock and Class C Common Stock.
 See "Description of Capital Stock-Common Stock-Conversion Rights."
 This amount also excludes 3,686,400 shares of our Class A Common Stock reserved for issuance under our 2003 stock incentive plan and 313,600 shares of our Class A Common Stock reserved for issuance upon exchange of phantom shares that we have issued under our stock incentive plan.